aolkin/hrdc/docs/publicity_admin.md

 Note that, in order for the show titles in the calendar to be linked and clickable, the "Website page" field must be filled out for that show.

+### Adding Custom Events

+For events that are not attached to a show, you can use the "Publicity" -> "Events" page in the admin to add additional events that will be displayed on the calendar and in the upcoming events section just like performances.
+If desired, such events can be linked to a webpage by filling in that field.

 # Newsletter Submissions

 To view submitted announcements, navigate to "Announcements" under the